Star Trek: Legacy: PC

 Jason Ocampo of GameSpot scored the game 5.8 out of 10, writing "This starship combat game simply can't overcome bad controls, frustrating mission designs, and a mess of bugs."
 He called multiplayer mode "a mess.
 Trying to join a server is an exercise in frustration, as connecting is mostly impossible and even making the attempt often results in the game crashing."
 He was also critical of the graphics and the AI, concluding that "Legacy could have been a good game if it wasn't so rushed out in such an unfinished state.
 The combat can be very cool at times, but the game does everything possible to undermine any goodwill that it generates."

-IGN's Steve Butts scored it 5.9 out of 10.
+IGNs Steve Butts scored it 5.9 out of 10.
 He was highly critical of the controls, the absence of any kind of hard collisions, the AI, the graphics and what he perceived as inaccuracies in the instruction manual.
 He concluded that "The PC version of Star Trek: Legacy is among the most disappointing games of the year.
 Putting aside any expectations you might have with regard to the Star Trek license or any past associations with games like Starfleet Command, Klingon Academy or Bridge Commander, Star Trek: Legacy simply cannot stand on its own as an entertaining or satisfying experience.
 The poor control scheme and unreliable AI combine with overly long missions and the absence of a save system to make the game one long exercise in frustration."

-Game Revolution's Greg Damiano scored it a C, writing "Bethseda's biggest Trek game of the year is a great presentation, but the experience stalls pretty badly as the fancy lights and sounds give out under weak missions and writing."
+Game Revolutions Greg Damiano scored it a C, writing "Bethseda's biggest Trek game of the year is a great presentation, but the experience stalls pretty badly as the fancy lights and sounds give out under weak missions and writing."
 He praised the graphics and voice acting, but criticized the story, the absence of any tactical element to the gameplay, the repetitive nature of tasks within each mission and the number of bugs in the initial release version, concluding "Legacy looks great and sounds great, it has a few good hooks and a solid story to tell, but it fails on most levels to be a compelling experience."